 The Curtain Mystery

 In my youth, the old man in the corner house on my block never opened his curtains.
 All the kids in the neighborhood feared him, his dark, scary house and, most of all, his hermit ways.
 What went on behind those closed curtains was the subject of great speculation and a topic of many a lazy summer afternoon conversation in Mulberry Grove, Illinois.
-After I grew up and met people from other towns, I found out that our Mr. Dogeater,

 Continue Reading